ORANGE DIETITIAN SERVICESClaire Ward Dietitian

 Weight loss is sometimes not always about what you’re eating, but also about why and when you’re eating.
 Claire has the skills and knowledge to provide nutritional counselling to help you find an eating plan to suit your lifestyle.

 Claire has body composition machine so she can tract your weight loss and show you that you are losing fat and not muscle.
 Losing muscle and fluid is not ideal, as this will only result in weight regain.
 She also can do a full dietary analysis looking at all your nutrients, vitamins and minerals intake to ensure you are meeting your recommended dietary requirements.

-Claire works closely with the bariatric surgeons in providing Nutritional support, advice and therapy to clients who are undergoing bariatric surgery including lap bands and gastric sleeves.
-Claire will provide pre and post-surgery information for your diet.
-Claire is Optifast Accredited and can monitor your nutritional needs as you progress and start you off on the Optifast range to suit your needs if required.
+Claire works closely with the bariatric surgeons ( Dr Henry Hook and Dr James Chau) in providing Nutritional support, advice and therapy to clients who are undergoing bariatric surgery including lap bands and gastric sleeves.
+Claire & Rebecca will provide pre and post-surgery information for your diet.
+We are Optifast Accredited and can monitor your nutritional needs as you progress and start you off on the Optifast range to suit your needs if required.

-If you would like to book an appointment with Claire for a nutritional consult and expert dietary advice, click here now and we will phone you.
+If you would like to book an appointment with Claire or Rebecca for a nutritional consult and expert dietary advice, click here now and we will phone you.

 Claire Ward, is a local Orange dietitan, and is a member of the Sports Dietitian Australia.
 She has completed her Sports Dietetic course at the Australian Institute of Sport.
 Her personal experience as a triathlete and professional experience working with sports people will help you maximise and your exercise goals with credible nutrition.